• Skip to primary navigation

 What is the best time to visit Vancouver Island?

-While you can visit Vancouver Island the entire year, the weather is the nicest between April and October.
-These are also the best months for whale watching on Vancouver Island.
+While you can visit Vancouver Island the entire year due to its mild climate, the weather is the nicest between April and October.

 Visit Vancouver Island in Spring